Standing on the ledge, new day.

 - Name what it cost.

-- Name what I won’t accept again.
+- Name what you will not accept again.

 - Don’t make life-altering decisions from inside the fog.